operator-framework/enhancements/enhancements/split-sdk-into-multiple-projects.md

 ## Implementation History

+20200601 - Added versioning as a non-goal; Added KB phase 2 note to CLI repo.
 20200527 - This document is created.
 20200518 - Initial Google Document created to do initial set of review.